Smpljack/Smpljack.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am an atmospheric scientist with expertise in remote sensing, climate modeling, and hydrological hazards.
-My research focuses on understanding atmospheric moisture dynamics, particularly elevated moist layers, and their representation in satellite observations and climate models.
+        I am an atmospheric scientist with expertise in the hydrological cycle and a particular interest in hydrological hazards, utilizing remote sensing and climate modeling.
+My doctoral research, including the publication [on elevated moist layers in reanalyses](/publications/elevated-moist-layers-reanalysis/), elucidated our ability to resolve vertical moisture structures in the atmosphere with satellite observations and how the moisture structure affects the dynamics of precipitating convection.

-        Currently, I'm working as a postdoctoral researcher at Princeton University and NOAA-GFDL, where I investigate the relationship between extreme precipitation and river flood changes under warming conditions.
-I'm also contributing to high-resolution land surface model inter-comparison projects and implementing orographic disaggregation schemes for precipitation.
+        My ongoing postdoctoral research at Princeton University and NOAA-GFDL revolves around hydrological extremes on the land surface.
+My recent pre-print sheds light on the  relationship between extreme precipitation and river flood changes under a warming climate.
+I also implemented an orographic disaggregation scheme into the GFDL land model for downscaling precipitation and other meteorological fields to the sub-grid.
+Currently, I am preparing simulations for a kilometer-scale land surface model inter-comparison project.

         My work bridges fundamental atmospheric science with applied climate research, helping us better understand and predict hydrological hazards in a changing climate.

         Please reach out to collaborate on atmospheric science, climate modeling, or remote sensing projects! 🌦️

     design:
       columns: '1'
   - block: collection